-- Outlook for Friday: The Bloomberg consensus estimate currently looks for Friday's Labor Department report to show 185,000 net new jobs to have been created in May (versus April's +175,000). - The Unemployment Rate, meanwhile, is expected to remain steady at 3.9%. - Average Hourly Earnings (AHE), meanwhile are forecast to have grown by 0.3% (versus +0.2% in April), thus keeping the year-over-year rate at +3.9%. - Although it would seem intuitive, the correlation between the ADP and Labor Department reports has not been very good in recent quarters.
-Historically we have found the best correlations between the large and mid-sized business segments of the ADP release with the tone of the Labor Department's estimate.
+- Outlook for Friday: The Bloomberg consensus estimate currently looks for Friday's Labor Department report to show 190,000 net new jobs to have been created in June versus May's surprisingly strong +272,000. - The Unemployment Rate, meanwhile, is expected to remain steady at 4.0%. - Average Hourly Earnings (AHE) are forecast to have grown by 0.3% (versus +0.4% in May), thus slipping the year-overyear rate down to +3.9% from May's +4.1%. - Although it would seem intuitive, the correlation between the ADP and Labor Department reports has not been very good in recent years.
+Historically we have found the best correlations between the large and mid-sized business segments of the ADP release with the tone of the Labor

+Department's estimate.
 That said, the ADP measure has been reformulated a few times in recent years and there has not been enough data to fully examine the relationship under the current formula.
 It should also be noted that the Labor Department's number includes the government sector whereas the ADP measure does not.
-The chart at right is sourced from FactSet and HAS been updated for today's release.